saila-lopa/tracking-number-generator/README.md

   counter is maintained in a distributed cache(Redis).
 To reduce network calls to redis, a local counter is used to prefetch next tracking numbers in batches.
+- URL parameters validation in the API.

 ### Non-functional Features
-- Low latency in tracking number generation
+- Low latency in tracking number generation.
-- Handles high concurrency and is horizontally scalable
+- Handles high concurrency and is horizontally scalable.
-- Uses best practices in project structure and configuration
+- Fault tolerance of the monotonically increasing counter is ensured by using managed persistent redis service.
+Backup and replication
+ can be configured in the redis service to ensure that the counter value is not lost in case of a failure.
+To ensure further fault tolerance, we can use Redis function to backup counter value to another persistent storage after every update.
+ Since the api server fetched the next 10000 tracking numbers in a batch, the counter value is updated only once in every 10000 requests.

 ### API Specification
 Interactive API documentation is available here